 Exposure compensation is used to alter exposure from the value suggested by the camera, making pictures brighter or darker.
 Choose from values between -3 EV (underexposure) and +3 EV (overexposure) in increments of 1⁄2 EV.
 In general, positive values make the image brighter while negative values make it darker.
-Exposure compensation is not available in Total M Manual exposure modes.
+Exposure compensation is not available in Exposure Scene auto selector and M Manual exposure modes.